National School of Drama: Performing spaces

-Apart from that, it has a studio theatre and minor performances spaces used on special occasions, like the Bharat Rangmahotsav.
+It also has a studio theatre and minor performances spaces used on special occasions, like the Bharat Rangmahotsav.

 Regional centres

 In a bid to decentralize its activities, NSD opened Regional Resource Centres (RRC) across India, the first of which was opened at Bengaluru in 1994.
 A new centre was established in Varanasi.
+After the Reorganization of Andhra Pradesh State the "National Institute of Drama (NID)" was sanctioned for the city of Rajahmundry but is still pending to be fulfilled.

 Bharat Rang Mahotsav

-Bharat Rang Mahotsav, or the 'National Theatre Festival', established in 1999, is the annual theatre festival of National School of Drama (NSD), held in New Delhi, today it is acknowledged as the largest theatre festival of Asia, dedicated solely to theatre.
-The School also organizes a festival showcasing tribal traditions, the Adirang Mahotsav.
+Bharat Rang Mahotsav, or the National Theatre Festival, established in 1999, is the annual theatre festival of National School of Drama (NSD), held in New Delhi, today it is acknowledged as the largest theatre festival of Asia/World, dedicated solely to theatre.
+The school also organizes a festival showcasing tribal traditions, the Adirang Mahotsav.

+BRM@25

+NSD concluded its BRM@25, Silver Jubilee edition in February 2025.
+The festival was celebrated in India, Sri Lanka and Nepal, with over 500 performances by recognised industry stalwarts, global theatre practitioners and students of the drama school.

+Bollywood actor and NSD alumni Rajpal Yadav was nominated as the Rang Doot for BRM@25.

+There were masterclasses, seminars and talks with notable alumni of the school and industry professionals.

+Students of the Short Term courses also performed at the festival, with 10 - 30 minutes performances directed by faculty and alumni of the institute.